mulp/pokemon/README.txt

 I also tried to apply SOLID principles to have a better separation of responsibilities and avoid leaking implementation details there where they are not needed.

+Side notes:

+For the sake of the test I have choosen to use the default API to request the list of pokemon, which returns 20 items if no other parameter is specified.
+Based on the API, would be possible to realise also pagination.